 In 2021-22, the average conversion rate (yield) at four-year public colleges reporting data in Michigan fell to 22.5%.
 (Note: Community colleges rates are not collected.)
-OCC exceeded its target of 33.0% in two of the three semesters of 2021-22.
+OCC exceeded its target of 33.0% in Fall 2022.

 Source: Institutional Effectiveness